-The -updateAliases runtime parameter (described in the Reporting and Analytics AggregatesDeployment Guide) requires that you specify a file named AliasFile, which must contain one line for each tenant alias account, formatted as described below.
+The -updateAliases runtime parameter (described in the Reporting and Analytics Aggregates Deployment Guide) requires that you specify a file named AliasFile, which must contain one line for each tenant alias account, formatted as described below.
 For any tenant alias not listed in the file, -updateAliases clears all views.

-Specifying the Genesys Info Mart schema in release 8.5.005.03 and later
+Specifying the Genesys Info Mart schema

-In release 8.5.005.03 and later, the -updateAliases runtime parameter supports GIM schemas that have a name different from the GIM user name.
+The -updateAliases runtime parameter supports GIM schemas that have a name different from the GIM user name.
 However, if the GIM schema name differs from GIM user name, and the GIM schema is not either public (on PostgreSQL) or dbo (on MS SQL), you must complete the following steps: